Does RDP allow file transfer on Windows 7?

 Step 2.
 When the remote desktop allows the connection, then you’ll see 2 columns.
 File transfer can be achieved according to the steps mentioned above.

-Whenever you want to pause or remove the file transfer, right-click on the transferring and choose Pause or Remove.
+Whenever you want to pause or remove the file transfer, right-click on the transfer and choose Pause or Remove.

 Note: If you want to transfer files larger than 100 MB, we highly recommend you upgrade to a higher version so that you could enjoy a unique experience like: